ATM-Consulting-archives/dolibarr_module_massupdatepassword/README.md

-Mss Update Password
+Password Management
 =========

+This module
+	- set a limit valid date for password
-This module give a script (to lauch by scron) or graphical way to reset en send ny email all user password (except admin)
+	- give a script (to lauch by scron) or graphical way to reset en send ny email all user password (except admin)

 Licence
 -------